fshowalter/movielog-archive/reviews/stake-land-2010.md

 But _Stake Land_ isn't without its problems.
 The voice-over narration feels unnecessary.
 And I couldn't buy co-writer Nick Damici as Mister.
 His eyes betray the grizzled facade.
 Warren Oates would have been perfect, were he forty years younger and not dead.

-That said, did I mention the bad guys drop vampires from helicopters?
+But hey, did I mention the bad guys drop vampires from helicopters?